AndrewQuijano/Treespace_REU_2017/README.md

 After filling out the networks you want to get metrics for, here is how to execute the code:
 `python3 treespace.py -d -j -m -f -c`

-## Usage - Testing on Online Generated Networks
-Louxin Zhang has an online tool to generate [random phylogenetic networks](http://phylnet.univ-mlv.fr/tools/randomNtkGenerator.php).
-Run the following example to run generating 12 graphs with 3 leaves and 15 reticulation nodes.
-After generating the graphs, compute the metrics and store it with images into a directory for further analysis.
-`python3 treespace.py --offline -n 3 -r 15 -g 12`

-## Usage - Testing on Offline Generated Networks
+## Usage - Testing on Generated Networks
 Louxin Zhang has provided me the source code to generate random binary phylogenetic networks, located in `phylo_generator` directory.
 After compiling the C code, run the following example to run generating 12 graphs with 3 leaves and 15 reticulation nodes.
 After generating the graphs, compute the metrics and store it with images into a directory for further analysis.